awsdocs/iam-user-guide/doc_source/reference_policies_evaluation-logic-cross-account.md

 }
 ```

 The `AllowS3ListRead` statement in this policy allows Carlos to view a list of all of the buckets in Amazon S3\.
-The `AllowS3Self` statement allows Carlos full access to the `Production` bucket\.
+The `AllowS3ProductionObjectActions` statement allows Carlos full access to objects in the `Production` bucket\.
 The `DenyS3Logs` statement denies Carlos access to any S3 bucket with `log` in its name\.
+It also denies access to all objects in those buckets\.

 Additionally, the following resource\-based policy \(called a bucket policy\) is attached to the `Production` bucket in account 222222222222\.